 - Advertisers include all entrepreneurs who want to market products and services online, whether they are large or small businesses, advertising agencies, or individuals;

 - Content publishers are the people or companies that create content to publish on the web in order to monetize it, such as bloggers, news sites, entertainment sites, digital influencers, and more;

 - Users include everyone who searches Google — me, you, and everyone who wants to find something on the internet.
 This is the segment that supports Google and the other two segments, after all, without an audience, there is no reason for advertising.

 Google has a value proposition for each of its customer segments.

 - For content producers, the value proposition is being able to monetize their work.
-To generate revenue from the production of content, it takes a lot of traffic.
-Google makes it possible for these producers to explore possibilities both for organic traffic and through paid media.
+Generating revenue from the production of content takes a lot of traffic.
+Google makes it possible for these producers to explore possibilities both for organic traffic and through paid media;

 - For users, the big benefit is being able to use the largest search engine in the world for free.
 With Google, they have access to information from around the world, in an organized, fast, simple way, from anywhere (with their phones) and in order of relevance.